Shaswat-G/DSA/Trees/notes.md

 - **Database indexing (B/B+ trees)**
 - **Efficient searching, range queries (BSTs)**

+## 9. Counting Nodes:
+- Usually we do post order style traversal to count nodes with some conditional recursion - left, right and root.
 ---

 ## Recognizing and Applying Binary Trees & BSTs: Problem Patterns & Use Cases